I don’t break

 owlet sock baby review

 I knew having a baby would be another opportunity for my tech-loving man to get new gadgets.
 And this gadget has been one that I totally get behind!
-The owlet sock includes a camera and the monitoring sock.
+The Owlet Dream Duo includes a camera and the monitoring sock.

 The camera acts as a baby monitor with some cool features.
 There’s obviously video and sound, but you can also talk to your baby through the camera and your phone’s owlet app.
 It also measures the room temperature and humidity.